Film: Theory and Practice MA

 What you'll learn

 Over semesters 1 and 2, you will select optional modules within the programme and beyond (subject to approval).
-These will help develop your own areas of interest and expertise in film studies and/ or practice.
+These will help develop your own areas of interest and expertise in film and film practice.

 Modules